30 Comments

 "far too many men on the left have an issue with this"

 Too many on the left have an issue with a lot of things, frankly.
 The idea that no one can have any joy in their life as long as others are oppressed (and in far left land everyone is either oppressed or oppressor) is a big reason IMO the politics get almost no traction outside Jacobin readers.
 Even if you have sympathy for the cause, people hate being lectured and even *more* hate being blamed for issues over which they have no real control (like the manner in which land was appropriated in this country, to name just one).
-While it is true that those at MAGA rallies seem to be having a good time, it's underpinned by a seething, not-totally-inappropriate rage at the failures of our political and professional elite to care for the country and do what's best for it, instead of what's best for them.
+To the extent that those at MAGA rallies seem to be having a good time, it's underpinned by a seething, not-totally-inappropriate rage at the failures of our political and professional elite to care for the country and do what's best for it, instead of what's best for them.
 So, speaking for myself, joy is a hard sell-I can't be really joyful while incompetent misanthropes try to shred my country, it feels false, but I can have HOPE that things will be better (like the old Obama poster said!)

 Suzie Greenburg's avatar